Corona Virus Resources

 - Occasional gatherings sponsored by our Men’s & Women’s groups.

-To receive the Zoom links and passwords, please update your email address on the feature located on the homepage of our website, www.stbarnabasatl.org.
+To receive the Zoom links and passwords, please subscribe to our mailing list or simply send an email request to firstname.lastname@example.org.
 Please always consult our parish website for the most updated information and links to events.

 On Receiving Holy Communion in One Kind